Time-periodic and stable patterns of a two-competing-species Keller-Segel chemotaxis model: effect of cellular growth: System without cellular growth

 On the other hand, we have from straightforward calculations

-therefore both $\int_\Omega u \ln u$ and $\int_\Omega v\ln v$ are bounded.
-This completes the proof of Lemma \ref{lemma44}. \end{proof} The following result is an immediate consequence of (\ref{415}) with $p=3$ in Lemma 3.5 of \cite{NSY}. \begin{corollary} Under the same conditions in Theorem \ref{theorem42}.
+therefore both $\int_\Omega u \ln u$ and $\int_\Omega v\ln v$ are uniformly bounded from above.
+This completes the proof of Lemma \ref{lemma44}. \end{proof} The following result is an immediate consequence of (\ref{415}) with $p=3$ in Lemma 3.5 of \cite{NSY}. \begin{corollary} Assume the same conditions in Theorem \ref{theorem42}.
 Let $u,v$ be the classical solutions to (\ref{44}), then for any $\epsilon>0$, there exists a positive constant $C(\epsilon)$ such that

 \end{corollary}